-Proper jobsite evaluation and subfloor preparation are key to a successful and trouble free installation.
-Do not install Shannon Specialty Floors flooring products without performing a thorough jobsite evaluation and until all non-conforming conditions are rectified.
-Refer to the current ASTM F710 "How to Prepare Concrete Substrates to Receive Resilient Flooring" as well as current relevant American Concrete Institute (ACI) specifications and relevant building codes.
+Proper jobsite evaluation and subfloor preparation are key to a successful and trouble-free installation.
+Do not install Teknoflor flooring products without performing a thorough jobsite evaluation and until all non-conforming conditions are rectified.
+Refer to the current ASTM F710 "Standard Practice for Preparing Concrete Floors to Receive Resilient Flooring" as well as current relevant American Concrete Institute (ACI) specifications and relevant building codes (www.concrete.org).
 All subfloors must be tested for moisture and surface pH and confirmed within specification before proceeding.
 It is strongly advised to have moisture and pH testing conducted by an independent ICRI (International Concrete Restoration Institute) certified contractor.